James W. Nye: Biography

 Upon the admission of Nevada as a state into the Union in 1864, he was elected a Republican to the U.S. Senate.
 He was reelected in 1867 and served from February 1, 1865, to March 3, 1873.
 He was an unsuccessful candidate for reelection.
 While in the Senate, Nye was chairman of the Committee on Enrolled Bills (Thirty-ninth Congress), a member of the Committees on Revolutionary Claims (Fortieth Congress), and a member of the Committee on Territories (Forty-first Congress).

 Washington journalist Benjamin Perley Poore described the personality Nye brought to Congress:Senator Nye... sat for years at the right hand of Charles Sumner..., and used to delight in making comments on what transpired in language that was not agreeable to the fastidious Senator from Massachusetts, who would listen in a stately embarrassment which was delightful to Nye to witness, not wishing to show any offense, and yet thoroughly disgusted.
 Nye wasn't particularly witty in debate, and the speeches of Proctor Knott, McCreery, or Sam Cox were funnier than his; neither had he any Senatorial dignity whatever.
 He had, in its place, a vast store of humor and genial humanity—better articles, that brought him in love all that he lost in respect.

 Mark Twain was briefly Nye's Senate secretary.
-In Sketches Old and New he gave an account of their parting, which occurred after Twain supposedly wrote ridiculous letters to constituents following Nye's instructions not to address controversial issues.
+In Sketches New and Old, he gave an account of their parting, which occurred after Twain supposedly wrote ridiculous letters to constituents following Nye's instructions not to address controversial issues.

 Nye was considered insane during his later years, and resided in an asylum.
 He suffered from delusions, including the belief that he was dead and waiting for his coffin to arrive.
 Nye died in White Plains, New York on December 25, 1876, and was interred at Woodlawn Cemetery in The Bronx.